Fermentable oligo-, di-, monosaccharide and polyol intolerances

 In some individuals eating of certain short-chain carbohydrates, such as lactose, fructose, fructo-oligosaccharides, galacto-oligosaccharides and sorbitol leads to symptoms similar to functional GI disorders, including Irritable Bowel Syndrome.
 It is not clear whether functional gastrointestinal disorders are partially caused by an intolerance reaction to eating these carbohydrates, or whether they are separate co-existing conditions.
 Some of the intolerance symptoms are caused by distention (stretching) of the intestines by gas and liquid, others probably by increased sensitivity to food ingredients.
-Fermentation of incompletely absorbed food by the intestinal flora (microbiome) is likely to play an important role.
+The alteration of the intestinal flora (microbiome) or the fermentation of incompletely digested food by the microbiome probably play an important role.

 In the FODMAP intolerance hypothesis, all types of fermentable short-chain carbohydrates in the diet are reduced together, as it is postulated that the combined approach results in superior symptom relief to a reduction of individual carbohydrates.